pfertyk/blog/hugo/content/articles/terraform-aws-lambda/index.md

   }

   provisioner "local-exec" {
-    command = "python3 -m pip install -r requirements.txt -t ${path.module}/layer"
+    command = "python3 -m pip install -r requirements.txt -t ${path.module}/layer/python"
   }
 }
 ```

-The command `python3 -m pip install -r requirements.txt -t ${path.module}/layer` will install Python dependencies into a local folder called `layer`.
+The command `python3 -m pip install -r requirements.txt -t ${path.module}/layer/python` will install Python dependencies into a local folder called `layer/python` (which you need to create first).
 Providing a trigger based on a hash means that the command will run again every time there is a change in `requirements.txt`.

+> [EDIT 2024-03-25]
+> According to [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-dependencies-layers), Python dependencies can no longer be placed directly in the `layer` folder, but rather in `layer/python` folder.

 Please note that the command will be executed locally on your machine.
 That means that both Python3 and Pip have to be installed.